M0M0-M/csc4792-project_team_28/README.md

 The classification model achieves at least 80% accuracy on the test dataset.

-Categories are clearly defined, distinct, and interpretable.
+Categories are clearly and vividly defined, distinct, and interpretable.

 The pipeline can handle at least 10 new Gazette PDFs per month without major manual intervention.